Racism in Oregon: WWII and onwards: 1944–present

 In 1951, the laws prohibiting interracial marriages and insurance surcharges for non-white drivers were removed.
 By the early 1960s, Black people in Portland were barred from being served at white restaurants, going to the city funded swimming pools, and skating in ice rinks, with the exception of the day set aside for black people to skate.
 In the 1970s, multiple black men were killed by the police in Portland, and in the 1980s, the Portland Police Bureau was investigated after officers killed possums and placed them in front of black-owned restaurants.

 In 1981, amid national unrest relating to the Atlanta murders of 1979–1981, two Portland police officers placed dead opossums outside the Burger Barn, a Black-owned restaurant.
 The officers were fired; the Oregonian Editorial Board supported the firing in a March 28 editorial which articulated the racial implications of the act.
 The two were later reinstated when an arbitrator deemed the firing excessive; the FBI investigated the matter for six months, but ultimately declined to bring charges.
 The police paid part of a settlement.

 Ivancie removed the Police Bureau from the portfolio of City Commissioner Charles Jordan, then the only Black member of Portland City Council.
 The move sparked a protest, led by Ron Herndon.
 The Portland Internal Investigations Auditing Committee (PIIAC) was formed by City Council over the opposition of Mayor Frank Ivancie, who was closely tied with the Police Bureau, in response to the incident, in 1982.
 The police union organized a petition drive to bring the formation of the committee before voters, but voters approved the committee.

 In 1985, two Portland police officers who had been caught distributing T-shirts with the slogan "Don't Choke 'Em, Smoke 'Em" were reinstated by an arbitrator after having been fired.

-In the 1980s and 1990s, neo-Nazi skinheads protested in the streets and on November 13, 1988, Ethiopian student Mulugeta Seraw was killed by white supremacists.
-In the 1990s, Portland became infamous for its neo-Nazi group Volksfront.
-Years before neo-Nazi group White Aryan Resistance began to recruit members.
-Ciaran Mulloy, a union organiser and anti-fascist, recalled how "There were multiple gangs, and 300 Nazis in a city of 300,000" further stating that "The anti-racist youth were intimidated and isolated.
-The Nazis were just openly hanging out on the streets."
-In 1993, a racist skinhead named Eric Banks was shot dead by John Bair, a member of Skinheads Against Racial Prejudice.